Repair & Care

 Start In A Corner

-Hopefully your carpet padding that was under the carpet is not attached with thousands of staples.
+Again, for those with hardwood underneath, hopefully your padding is not attached with thousands of staples.
 This will depend on the original installer as some will load a bunch of 'em into the floor.
 To remove staples, needle nose pliers work best.
 It may take time but you should get the hang of removal by not yanking them quickly, but grabbing a piece and twisting in rollover fashion.
-Placing a wide bladed putty knife underneath will protect from dinging the hardwood floor.
-Should the carpet padding be glued to the existing hardwood floors, the use of mineral spirits to soften the adhesive will work.
+Placing a wide bladed putty knife underneath will protect from dinging floors.
+Should the padding be glued to the existing wood floors, the use of mineral spirits to soften the adhesive will work.

-If you should happen to have concrete subfloors some carpet pad may be perimeter glued.
+If you should happen to have concrete subfloors some padding may be perimeter glued.
 This padding can be removed with the use of a flooring scraper.
 Flooring supply stores are a great source, but Home Depot and Lowes also carries them.

 Removing Tack Strip

-Informing the contractor that will handle the hardwood floor work you've taken care of the carpet removal doesn't stop there.
+Informing the contractor that will handle the wood floor work you've taken care of the removal doesn't stop there.
 Tack strip removal becomes the hardest part if the subfloor is concrete.
 Removing can be accomplished with the use of a hammer and pry bar (wonder bar).

-With existing hardwood floors that are to be refinished, it becomes important to be careful once again as damage can be incurred.
-Use of a wide putty knife works once again here.
+With existing wood floors that are to be refinished, it becomes important to be careful once again as damage can be incurred.
+A wide putty knife works ideally (shown right).
 Tack strip is commonly attached with small nails that are spaced about six inches apart.
 Set your pry bar near where it will engage with the nail and pound with hammer.
 Carefully pry back and move onto the next one.

 Tools Needed: Work gloves, utility knife, pliers, needle nose pliers, hammer, pry bar, safety glasses vacuum cleaner or broom.